 Buzzfeed this week rounded up a list of "34 Things Austinites Love."
 While no list, no matter how long, will include all the things every Austin-dweller enjoys, Buzzfeed's list left off more than a few local favorites.

 Buzzfeed commenters don't deny that Austinites love rescuing shelter dogs.
 But they did point out that there's more than one place to get a four-legged friend.
 Besides Austin Pets Alive, Austinites can pick up a new furry family member at the Austin Animal Center, Austin Humane Society and plenty more places.

 Austin is home to some cool local businesses – just ask any Austinite.
 Some of these businesses have spawned chains and even branched out nationwide.
 Heard of the Alamo Drafthouse?
 Other local businesses such as Waterloo Records are still all ours.
 And who doesn't love a record store that doubles as a live music venue?

 3) South by Southwest

-Okay, so we might complain about the influx of people that visit during March.
+OK, so we might complain about the influx of people who visit during March.
 And we might even rent out our homes so that we can make a few bucks and avoid the extra traffic.
 But like it or not, "South by" helped put Austin's music scene on the map.
 And as this Buzzfeed commenter notes, Austinites love the free beer and events SXSW brings.

 4) More Breakfast Tacos